“For proximity to the upper echelons of the classical world, the Royal Academy of Music is nigh on unbeatable”Muso magazine

 Application fee for all other London auditions including DVD: £95 (or £110 after the advertised closing date).

-Application fee for auditions in North America: £150 sterling.
+Application fee for auditions in North America or Asia: £150 sterling.

 There is also a £16 registration fee payable to CUKAS.

-If you withdraw before attending the audition, you will not be entitled to a refund unless you completely withdraw your CUKAS application within 7 days of submitting it and in that circumstance CUKAS will refund your payment directly.
-Applications sent after the advertised deadline must pay the late fee and may be placed on a waiting list for an audition; if no space becomes available and we are therefore unable to offer an audition, the fee will be returned.
+If you withdraw before attending the audition, you will not be entitled to a refund unless you completely withdraw your CUKAS application within 7 days of submitting it and in that circumstance CUKAS will refund your payment directly to you.
+Applications submitted after the advertised deadline must pay the late fee and may be placed on a waiting list for an audition; if no space becomes available and we are therefore unable to offer an audition, the fee will be returned.

 The Academy application fee may be waived for candidates who can demonstrate they are from a low-income household: for further information, please contact the Admissions Officer.